 How should I use this medication?

-The dose of this medication varies according to individual response.
+The dose of this medication varies according to the treatment and individual response.

 To help induce ovulation, the recommended initial dose of follitropin beta is 50 IU given daily, usually for 7 to 14 days.
 The dose may be adjusted according to response, which is measured by an ultrasound or by a blood test.
 When an adequate response is achieved, this medication is stopped and another medication, human chorionic gonadotropin (hCG), is given to induce ovulation.